top of page

 3- Leaning inside the turn

-The goal is to replace these natural moves with Ski Moves
+The goal is to replace these natural moves with Ski Moves to have an athletic stance and turn from your feet up, not shoulders down.

 Moving Back Video